-Silicon Valley surveillance company Palantir to go public on New York Stock Exchange Wednesday
+Silicon Valley surveillance company Palantir to go public Wednesday on New York Stock Exchange

 The records show that Palantir has just 125 corporate and government customers, a relatively small number for a large, publicly-traded tech company.
-Two thirds of its revenue comes from its top 20 customers, raising concerns that it could lose business as long-running government contracts are renegotiated.
+Two-thirds of its revenue comes from its top 20 customers, raising concerns that it could lose business as long-running government contracts are renegotiated.
 It generated an average revenue per customer of $24.8 million last year.

 Palantir’s reliance on that insular market could make it a risky bet for many investors, said Rohit Kulkarni, a senior analyst at MKM Partners in San Francisco.

 “The company is still almost at the mercy of a small number of government contracts,” Kulkarni said.
-“If and when they come up for renewal the investment community will get extremely spooked about how those negotiations go.”
+“If and when they come up for renewal, the investment community will get extremely spooked about how those negotiations go.”

 Palantir, named for a mysterious black orb that a dark wizard uses to communicated with a giant disembodied flaming eye in J.R.R.
-Tolkien’s Lord of the Rings trilogy, has long been one of Silicon Valley’s most closely-held secrets.
+Tolkien’s “The Lord of the Rings” trilogy, has long been one of Silicon Valley’s most closely held secrets.
 It was founded in 2004 by billionaire tech investor Peter Thiel with financial help from the CIA and has stayed private far longer than many observers thought it would.

 While government contracts remain the bedrock of its business, it has diversified significantly in recent years.
-Today, its algorithms, sporting names like “Gotham” and “Foundry," are applied to problems as high-stakes as spotting terrorists and as mundane as analyzing payroll.
+Today, its algorithms, sporting names such as “Gotham” and “Foundry,” are applied to problems as high-stakes as spotting terrorists and as mundane as analyzing payroll.

 Some of Palantir’s contracts with the U.S. government have been a lightning rod for activists and its own employees.
-In recent years it has renewed lucrative partnership with Immigration and Customs Enforcement, provided digital profiling tools to the federal agency as it carried out President Trump’s increasingly controversial policies for apprehending and deporting undocumented immigrants.
+In recent years, it has renewed a lucrative partnership with Immigration and Customs Enforcement, provided digital profiling tools to the federal agency as it carried out President Trump’s increasingly controversial policies for apprehending and deporting undocumented immigrants.
 The company acknowledged in its filing with securities regulators that some of its contracts have made it a target for protests, but did not detail any of its work with ICE.

-It has also nosed its way into the Defense Department’s information technology industry, capitalizing on efforts to modernize the Defense Department’s technology to compete with foreign nations like Russia and China.
+It has also nosed its way into the Defense Department’s information technology industry, capitalizing on efforts to modernize the department’s technology to compete with foreign nations such as Russia and China.
 In an $800 million coup for its military business, Palantir in 2019 beat out Raytheon to become the primary provider for the Army’s battlefield intelligence system.

 That sort of work is expected to take on a higher profile in the future as the U.S. military seeks to rely more heavily on artificial-intelligence algorithms and unmanned weapons systems.

 Palantir doubtlessly has more room to grow as it seeks to expand its military work.
-It recently tacked on another Army contract, and in March it won an $80 million contract for a complex Navy logistics system.
+It recently tacked on another Army contract and won in March an $80 million contract for a complex Navy logistics system.

 Still, there is a concern that the company’s long-term market could be limited.